Are you eager to find fun ways to strengthen your family bonds?

 A family motto is a great way to strengthen family bonds.

 Here’s the thing – you have the family vision board which looks delightful in its rustic frame.

-- • Choose calming colors for paint and furnishings
+• Choose calming colours for paint and furnishings

-- • Plant a garden of colorful perennials
+• Plant a garden of perennials that flower throughout the year

 Poring over decor magazines or visiting home decor stores to build the right look for your home presents a unique bonding opportunity for your family.